Tarik Cohen: Personal life

 Cohen's mother Tilwanda Newell raised him and his brothers, twin Tyrell and younger brother Dante, in their youth.
 On May 9, 2021, Tyrell was found dead at a Duke Power substation in Raleigh, North Carolina.
 Dante died in a car accident in April 2022.

 In December 2021, Cohen's and his girlfriend Jasmine Gray's son Carter was born.
+Cohen and Gray married in June 2026.

 Cohen is the grandson of actor Obba Babatundé.